LEAD: An EEG Foundation Model for Alzheimer's Disease Detection: Datasets Preprocessing

-The APAVA (Alzheimer’s Patients’ Relatives Association of Valladolid) dataset\footnote{\url{https://osf.io/jbysn/}}, referenced in the study by~\cite{escudero2006analysis}, is a publicly available EEG dataset consisting of 23 subjects, including 12 AD subjects and 11 healthy elderly subjects.
+\paragraph{APAVA.} The APAVA (Alzheimer’s Patients’ Relatives Association of Valladolid) dataset\footnote{\url{https://osf.io/jbysn/}}, referenced in the study by~\cite{escudero2006analysis}, is a publicly available EEG dataset consisting of 23 subjects, including 12 AD subjects and 11 healthy elderly subjects.
 The data are recorded using 16 channels (Fp1, Fp2, F7, F3, F4, F8, T3, C3, C4, T4, T5, P3, P4, T6, O1, and O2) with a sampling frequency of 256Hz.
-Each subject has multiple trials, with each trial lasting 5 seconds, corresponding to 1,280 timestamps.
+Each subject has multiple trials, each lasting 5 seconds, yielding 1,280 timestamps.
 A specialist physician visually inspects the recordings to select data with minimal movement, electromyographic activity, or electrooculographic artifacts.
-A bandpass filter is applied with 0.5 Hz and 40 Hz cut-off frequencies.
-We perform secondary preprocessing to match the pipeline of our method.
+We use the same unified preprocessing pipeline described previously, without band-pass filtering or artifact removal.
+As this dataset has a pre-defined data split, we do not use subject-independent cross-validation.
+We keep the same data split as in previous work~\cite{wang2024medformer}, where subject IDs 15, 16, 19, and 20 are in the validation set, IDs 1, 2, 17, and 18 are in the test set, and the remaining 15 subjects are in the training set.